rmjohnson12/Py_Play/README.md

 # Py_Play

-This repository will hold my python musings so the work in here isn't directly related to any of what I'm learning at Wake Tech.
+This repository will hold my python musings what this means is that the work in here isn't directly related to any of what I'm learning at Wake Tech.

 I will be extensively using: